 - Ear infections

-It’s important to remember that true medical emergencies involving trauma or resuscitation need to be seen in the nearest emergency room that is equipped to provide life-saving care — not in an urgent care center.
+It’s important to remember that true medical emergencies involving trauma or resuscitation need to be seen in the nearest emergency room that is equipped to provide life-saving care — not in an urgent care center or walk-in clinic.

 “If you feel acute symptoms such as chest pain, tingling to one side of the body or difficulty breathing or speaking, go to the emergency room.” says Dr. Sinha.
 “If in doubt, call 911.”

-If you visit an urgent care center and the provider decides you need more complex care that is not available on-site, he or she will refer or transfer you to the appropriate hospital or emergency room.
-Your urgent care provider may also recommend you follow up with your primary care doctor.
+If you visit an urgent care center or walk-in clinic and the provider decides you need more complex care that is not available on-site, he or she will refer or transfer you to the appropriate hospital or emergency room.
+Your provider may also recommend you follow up with your primary care doctor.

-Dr. Sinha cautions that while urgent care services are important for those times you need care and your doctor is not available, they are not a substitute for your primary care doctor who has built a relationship with you or your family.
+Dr. Sinha cautions that while urgent care and walk-in clinic services are important for those times you need care and your doctor is not available, they are not a substitute for your primary care doctor who has built a relationship with you or your family.
 Over time, your primary care doctor learns your health history, your lifestyle and your personality, and can more easily recognize signs of a change in your health.
-Able to diagnose a variety of conditions, an urgent care doctor can serve as a liaison to your primary care doctor, as well as to the emergency room if necessary.